 Medals will be mailed out a few weeks after the completion of the last race of the series.

-Please note that when racing using a USAC One Day license, your race will not count towards points, even if you purchase a license at a later date.
+Please note that when racing using a USAC One Day license, your race will not count towards points, even if you purchase a license later.

 Unofficial series standing is available on the KHMTT web site at https://khmtt.com/series-ranking/